 We have now saved an Action List under the name "actionlist.ffal" and we want to execute this list via a batch script.
 For this, we are creating a text file with the following content:

 The most important line is the second line here.
-In order to control Faster Files via Script, we are passing "-batch" as the first parameter and after that we are passing the path to the Action List in form of an FFAL file.
-If this file is not located in the same folder as FasterFiles.exe, we have to specify the full path, for example "FasterFiles.exe -batch C:\Folder\AktionList.ffal".
+In order to control Faster Files via Script, we are passing "-cl" as the first parameter and after that we are passing the path to the Action List in form of an FFAL file.
+If this file is not located in the same folder as FasterFiles.exe, we have to specify the full path, for example "FasterFiles.exe -cl C:\folder\actionlist.ffal".
+Alternatively, we can also write -batch instead of the -cl parameter.

 If we now click on this batch file, FasterFiles is automatically starting invisible in the background in order to execute the passed Action List.